ANTsX/ANTsRNet/README.md

 * Andrew T. Grainger, Nicholas J. Tustison, Kun Qing, Rene Roy, Stuart S. Berr, and Weibin Shi.
 Deep learning-based quantification of abdominal fat on magnetic resonance images. _PLoS One_, 13(9):e0204071, Sep 2018.  [(pubmed)](https://www.ncbi.nlm.nih.gov/pubmed/30235253)

 * Cullen N.C., Avants B.B.
 (2018) Convolutional Neural Networks for Rapid and Simultaneous Brain Extraction and Tissue Segmentation.
 In: Spalletta G., Piras F., Gili T. (eds) Brain Morphometry.
 Neuromethods, vol 136.
 Humana Press, New York, NY [doi](https://doi.org/10.1007/978-1-4939-7647-8_2)

+## Grants

+* We gratefully acknowledge the support of the NVIDIA Corporation with the donation of two Titan Xp GPUs used for this research.

+* We gratefully acknowldege the grant support of the [Office of Naval Research](https://www.onr.navy.mil) and [Cohen Veterans Bioscience](https://www.cohenveteransbioscience.org).